usc-auv/tools/README.md

 Repo Tool
 =========
-The `repo` tool is a utility developed for managing multiple git repos as part of a larger project.
+The `auv-repo` tool is a utility developed for managing multiple git repos as part of a larger project.
 It is inspired by Google's "repo" tool used in the Android Open Source Project.

 Usage
 -----

-`repo init uscauv/manifest` will download the repo manifest, and clone all of the referenced projects.
+`auv-repo init uscauv/manifest` will download the repo manifest, and clone all of the referenced projects.

-`repo status` will show you the status of your working copy of each project similar to `git status`.
+`auv-repo status` will show you the status of your working copy of each project similar to `git status`.

-`repo sync` will pull changes from the remote repositories into your local copies.
+`auv-repo sync` will pull changes from the remote repositories into your local copies.

-`repo push` will push any committed changes for all repos.
+`auv-repo push` will push any committed changes for all repos.
 This is equivalent to running `git push` in each repo.

 Manifest details
 ----------------